Back to Articles

 Find products that make everyday activities around the house easier.

 You might also like to consider the number of free or affordable helpful mobile apps for older people.
 These can help you keep on top of your mental and physical health.
-Some can even aid you with communication skills and accessibility needs.

-You can also find helpful products for gardening.
-As well as things that make travelling around easier.
+You can also find helpful products for gardening, as well as things that make travelling around easier.
 Here are some things to help you out when you're heading outside.

 Need advice about assistive technology?